lsst-dm/dmtn-208/index.rst

 #.
 There must be a clear division of responsibility between the service framework, which implements the IVOA API, and the data manipulation that produces the cutout.
    This is so that data manipulation is applied consistently in both Rubin data processing and VO services, and so that the service takes advantage of code validated as part of the science pipeline QA process.

 #.
+The worker processes that perform the data manipulation must be long-running so that the startup costs of loading relevant Python libraries and initializing external resources do not impact the performance of image cutout requests.

+#.
 All locally-written software should be written in Python, as the preferred implementation language of the Rubin Observatory.

 #.
 The portions of the image cutout service that implement general IVOA standards, such as `DALI`_ and `UWS`_ components, will be designed to be separated into a library or framework and reused in future services.